 A. Patent ductus arteriosus (PDA) is an extra blood vessel found in babies before birth and just after birth.

-In full-term infants, patent ductus arteriosus (PDA) usually is first suspected when the baby’s doctor hears a heart murmur during a regular checkup.
+A. In full-term infants, patent ductus arteriosus (PDA) usually is first suspected when the baby’s doctor hears a heart murmur during a regular checkup.

 A heart murmur is an extra or unusual sound heard during the heartbeat.
 Heart murmurs also have other causes besides PDA, and most murmurs are harmless.